melsman/melsman.github.io/cv.md

 derivatives.
 From May 2009 to 2012, I worked as Team Leader in the Instrument Modeling Language team at SimCorp.

-August 2007 to May 2008, I served as the head of the international technical ITU program Software Development and Technology.
+From August 2007 to May 2008, I served as the head of the international technical ITU program Software Development and Technology.
 From November 2003 to January 2005 I served as Head of the ITU Internet and Software Technology Study Program.
 During 2004, I have attended a